MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/security-compliance-overview.md

 For information on determining the licensing needs to implement features for security and compliance, please review the [licensing requirements](/office365/servicedescriptions/microsoft-365-service-descriptions/microsoft-365-tenantlevel-services-licensing-guidance/microsoft-365-security-compliance-licensing-guidance) for security and compliance features.

 > [!NOTE]
-> Content search, Core eDiscovery, and Advanced eDiscovery don't need to be enabled in the Microsoft 365 compliance center to work.
+> Content search, Core eDiscovery, and Advanced eDiscovery don't need to be enabled in the Microsoft Purview portal to work.
 For more information, see [Microsoft 365 eDiscovery solutions](/microsoft-365/compliance/ediscovery).

 ## Location of data in Teams